Fed officials see more QE cuts, changes to low-rate vow

 "Several participants suggested that risks to financial stability should appear more explicitly in the list of factors that would guide decisions about the federal funds rate once the unemployment rate threshold is crossed," the minutes said.

-Bullard on Wednesday said that while no language to that effect had been directly proposed, "we've come off a very difficult financial crisis and we don't want that to occur again."
+Bullard said that while no language to that effect had been directly proposed, "we've come off a very difficult financial crisis and we don't want that to occur again."
+Williams, meanwhile, stressed the Fed should not "oversimplify" its policy plan down to one or two economic indicators.

 Several officials also argued that any refreshed forward guidance should stress the Fed's "willingness to keep rates low if inflation were to remain persistently below the Committee's 2 percent longer-run objective," the minutes showed.